liuyehcf/BlogSource/_unposts/resume/Resume.md

    * Implement a user-friendly proxy for SSH/SFTP protocols that allows users to access local devices with an embedded SSH component within our service console.
    * Support all types of protocols that based on tcp with a user-side agent, which is a local proxy process listening at a particular port.
    * Support multiplexing.
+* **Device Rule Center**, aimed to provide efficient management for device linkage rules.
    * **Flow execution framework**, an efficient solution for executing interconnectivity rules for IoT devices.
       * Built upon my compilation framework, I have provided a comprehensive set of DSL descriptions.
       * Adopted an event-driven programming model and provided flexible secondary development interfaces such as aspects and listeners.
       * This framework is also my personal project, please refer to [flow-engine-README](https://github.com/liuyehcf/liuyehcf-framework/blob/master/flow-engine/README.md) for details.
    * **Expression execution framework**, a framework that offers rich expression capabilities and efficient execution performance.
       * Built upon my compilation framework, I have provided interfaces for secondary development, including support for extending custom functions, operator overriding, and more.
       * This framework is also my personal project, please refer to [expression-engine-README](https://github.com/liuyehcf/liuyehcf-framework/blob/master/expression-engine/README.md) for details.
-* **An all-in-one solution**, that offers out-of-the-box capabilities.
-Built on top of Kubernetes, it provides a comprehensive set of operational features, including device management, application management, fault diagnosis, and more.
-   * Provided two sets of operating system image pipelines, including CentOS 7.6 and Unbuntu 18.04, facilitating rapid replication of production for device manufacturers.
-   * Provided machine activation functionality for out-of-the-box setup.
+* **Intelligent Edge Integrated Machine**, aimed to support support industrial applications and device management.
+   * Build a pipeline for creating various customized operating system installation images.
-   * Provided a diagnostic tool for troubleshooting various issues related to networking, containers, and other components within Kubernetes (K8s) environment.
+   * Develop a troubleshooting tool for addressing network and kubernetes runtime environment issues.

 ---